sunpy/ndcube/docs/1_to_2_transition_guide.rst

 This is no longer true **even if you pass such an instance to NDCube**.
 The reason for this is that operations like slicing may change the type of the ``.wcs`` object to represent different views into the original WCS.

-The ``.wcs`` property will always be anw object which is an instance of `astropy.wcs.wcsapi.BaseHighLevelWCS`.
+The ``.wcs`` property will always be an instance of `astropy.wcs.wcsapi.BaseHighLevelWCS`.
-You should therefore adjust any code which needs to work with any `ndcube.NDCube` object to only use this (and associated `~astropy.wcs.wcsapi.BaseLowLevelWCS`) APIs.
+You should therefore adjust any code which needs to work with any `~ndcube.NDCube` object to only use this (and associated `~astropy.wcs.wcsapi.BaseLowLevelWCS`) APIs.

-Future work in astropy or ndcube may increase the chances the type of the original WCS will be preserved, but it is highly unlikely that it will ever be possible to always carry the type of the WCS through all slicing operations.
+Future work in astropy or ndcube may increase the chances that the original WCS type be preserved, but it is highly unlikely that it will ever be possible to always carry the type of the WCS through all slicing operations.

 No more ``.missing_axes``
 -------------------------

-As a corollary to the above, there is no longer a ``.missing_axes`` property on `ndcube.NDCube` as all the slicing operations now happen inside the ``.wcs`` property inside astropy.
+As a corollary to the above, there is no longer a ``.missing_axes`` property on `~ndcube.NDCube` as all the slicing operations now happen inside the ``.wcs`` property inside astropy.

 Dropped dimensions moved from ``.wcs`` to ``.global_coords``
 ------------------------------------------------------------

 As another consequence of the WCS slicing, when dimensions are dropped those world coordinates are no longer accessible through the ``.wcs``.
-To overcome this, and also to provide a structured place for future, or custom, cube-wide scalar coordinates the ``.global_coords`` property was added.
+To overcome this, and also to provide a structured place for future or custom cube-wide scalar coordinates, the ``.global_coords`` property was added.

-``.global_coords`` will automatically be populated by any dimensions dropped via slicing the `ndcube.NDCube`, via functionality in `~astropy.wcs.wcsapi.SlicedLowLevelWCS`.
+``.global_coords`` will automatically be populated by any dimensions dropped via slicing the `~ndcube.NDCube`, via functionality in `~astropy.wcs.wcsapi.SlicedLowLevelWCS`.
 Scalar coordinates can also be added to the ``.global_coords`` object explicitly using the :meth:`~ndcube.GlobalCoords.add` method.

 The saga of ``extra_coords``